sabrinaZHAO24/NVIDIA_finalProject/readme.md

 Desc: My project uses code to detect and name faces in an image that I provided.

-FULL DESCRIPTION IMAGE KINK: https://imgur.com/a/dBROcnX
+FULL DESCRIPTION IMAGE LINK: https://imgur.com/a/dBROcnX

 ## The Algorithm